Prairie Weather (Rural Roots Canada) – Colder, yes. Snowier, no. Little relief for the snow-starved prairies this week

 Saskatchewan and Manitoba

 Arctic high pressure will also keep the sky clear over Saskatchewan and Manitoba, and it will be very cold.
-Perhaps even colder than Thursday.
-Without wind chill, most areas will reach highs of only -30, but when you factor in the wind, the weather again becomes dangerous.
+Even colder than Thursday.
+Without wind chill, most areas will reach highs of only -30 or colder, but when you factor in the wind, the weather again becomes even more dangerous.
 The map below shows early evening wind chills on Friday.

 Those unable to stay inside, should consult the warning page at Environment Canada’s website before heading out.
 And, of course, with the clear sky, snow is not anticipated in either province.